 Currumbin Sanctuary is located at the southern end of the Gold Coast (close to Coolangatta), and is easily accessible by car and by public transport from both Coolangatta and Surfers Paradise.

-Book your Currumbin Wildlife Sanctuary tickets here
+- Book tickets for Currumbin Wildlife Sanctuary

 The humble cassowary.
 A six-foot, flightless bird with large spurs on each foot, just the right size to slice and dice you leaving you potentially fatally wounded.
 Notoriously shy and difficult to spot in their natural rainforest habitat they are extremely dangerous and will defend themselves with a vengeance if they feel threatened.
 What’s the motto here?
 Be wary of cassowaries and don’t harass them.
 And definitely stay in your car if you do spot one.